https://invisible-island.net/ncurses/tack/

 the tests if they are defined incorrectly.
 If they are undefined tack

-play are the enquire and acknowledge strings.
-These strings are taken
+display are the enquire and acknowledge strings.
+These strings are

 By now you must be wondering why the terminfo names are enclosed in